melaninsolar/melanin_mobile_miner_android_termux/README.md

-# Melanin Mobile Miner Termux ARM Setup v2.7
+# Melanin Mobile Android Miner Termux ARM & AMD Setup v2.7

 This guide provides step-by-step instructions on how to set up and run the Melanin Click Miner on an Android device using Termux.